About

 Paula Coelho, Secretary of State for Climate Action and Sustainable Development, Angola, shared Angola’s national strategy for climate change, which focuses on different programmes, including: environmental education; adaptation plans, risk disaster management; and establishment of national commissions that focus on climate change, biodiversity, and desertification.
 She stated that the government also requires companies to deliver on development programmes and engages with civil society to ensure inclusive programmes that tackle poverty issues.

-In response to a question for panelists on barriers to integrating wildlife conservation or food transformation into climate plans, Gandiwa pointed to barriers in Zimbabwe, which include: conflicts in the country; slow pace of progress in implementing the country’s plans; lack of tools and technology; and lack of long-term financing.
+In response to a question for panelists on barriers to integrating wildlife conservation or food transformation into climate plans, Gandiwa pointed to barriers in Zimbabwe, which include: human-wildlife conflicts in the country; slow pace of progress in implementing the country’s plans; lack of tools and technology; and lack of long-term financing.
 She lamented this lack of long-term financing hinders Zimbabwe from scaling up successful interventions and getting the resources needed to do so.

 Ngene stated the following barriers for Kenya: failure to recognize wildlife conservation as a climate change solution; lack of community participation and willingness to adopt changes; and increasing human population.
 All these, he stressed, go hand in hand with the provision of financial support.